alanlivio/bash-helpers/README.md

 <h1 align="center"><img src="website/static/logo.svg" width="250"/></h1>

-Cross-platform (linux, macOS, windows) bash helpers to: configure OS (e.g., dark mode, disable animations), install software (e.g., python, vscode, docker) and useful utilities (e.g., git, npm, compress, pdf, vscode, curl).
+Cross-platform bash helpers for supporting configure OS interface, install software, update/cleanup, and utilities.
 The project logo is a reference to the synthetic chemical element Bohrium, which also has the initials bh.

 # How to install bash-helpers